KMaher99/CaG-representativity/README.md

 # CaG-representativity
-This repository includes the codes needed to apply ...
+This repository contains the code used to implement raking weighting, compute the Comprehensive Smoking Index (CSI), and perform multiple imputation for the study “Analysis of CARTaGENE’s Representativeness: A Case Study on Smoking and Lung Cancer Risk.”